-‘Days Of Our Lives’ Spoilers: Sami & Hope Face Off, Sonny Gives Adrienne Good News
+‘Days Of Our Lives’ Spoilers: Sami And Hope Face Off, Sonny Gives Adrienne Good News

-Days of our Lives spoilers reveal that there will be some very interesting interactions in Salem during the mid-week.
+Days of Our Lives spoilers reveal that there will be some very interesting interactions in Salem during the mid-week.

-According to a recent report by Soap Hub, Days of our Lives fans will see Sami Brady (Alison Sweeney) come face to face with the last person she wants to see at the moment, Hope Brady (Kristian Alfonso).
+According to a recent report by Soap Hub, Days of Our Lives fans will see Sami Brady (Alison Sweeney) come face-to-face with the last person she wants to see at the moment, Hope Brady (Kristian Alfonso).

-As many viewers will remember, the last time that Sami was in Salem she and Hope’s then-boyfriend, Rafe Hernandez (Galen Gering) had a one night stand.
+As many viewers will remember, the last time that Sami was in Salem, she and Hope’s then-boyfriend, Rafe Hernandez (Galen Gering), had a one night stand.
 Hope and Rafe had just had a terrible fight, and Sami was upset about the situation with her son, Will Horton (Chandler Massey).
 So, the couple, who used to be married, comforted each other and ended up in bed together.

-Although they both promised not to speak about the one night stand, Days of our Lives fans soon watched as many Salem citizens began to find out the shocking secret.
+Although they both promised not to speak about the one night stand, Days of Our Lives fans soon watched as many Salem citizens began to find out the shocking secret.
 Of course, the news was made public to everyone, including Hope, on the day of her wedding to Rafe.
-She was furious, and left her husband at the celebration and headed to Hong Kong to spend time with her son, Shawn (Brandon Beemer) and his wife, Belle (Martha Madison).
+She was furious, and left her husband at the celebration and headed to Hong Kong to spend time with her son, Shawn (Brandon Beemer), and his wife, Belle (Martha Madison).

-Meanwhile, John Black (Drake Hogestyn) will be overwhelmed by the thought of losing the love of his life, Marlena Evans (Deidre Hall) on what was meant to be their wedding day.
-Days of our Lives fans watched last week as Kristen DiMera (Stacy Haiduk) handed Sami a gun and told her to shoot John, promising her that she would take her to EJ DiMera is she put a bullet in her step-father.
+Meanwhile, John Black (Drake Hogestyn) will be overwhelmed by the thought of losing the love of his life, Marlena Evans (Deidre Hall), on what was meant to be their wedding day.
+Days of Our Lives fans watched last week as Kristen DiMera (Stacy Haiduk) handed Sami a gun and told her to shoot John, promising her that she would take her to EJ DiMera if she put a bullet in her step-father.

 In the latest #DAYS, John is horrified when he realizes Marlena has been shot!https://t.co/ZsCmioRrzb pic.twitter.com/GyoQJfZiOE